frimpongemanuele/darkweb-osint-threat-intelligence/docs/architecture.md

 The SIEM layer represents the connection between externally collected intelligence and activity observed within the monitored environment.

-Relevant intelligence discovered through OSINT or Dark Web monitoring — such as compromised credentials, suspicious IP addresses, malicious domains or other indicators of compromise — can be used to guide monitoring and correlation rules.
+Relevant intelligence discovered through OSINT or Dark Web monitoring, such as compromised credentials, suspicious IP addresses, malicious domains or other indicators of compromise, can be used to guide monitoring and correlation rules.

 This allows the investigation to move from: